-Born and raised in Santa Fe, New Mexico, an epicenter of convergent cultures and rich folk art, De’Anza journeyed west to Los Angeles armed with a vihuela, a passion for songwriting and a mission to develop her own musical identity.
+Born and raised in Santa Fe, New Mexico, an epicenter of convergent cultures and rich folk art, De’Anza journeyed west to Los Angeles armed with a vihuela, a passion for songwriting, and a mission to develop her own musical identity.

-De’Anza’s emergence in the industry was quickly met with critical acclaim.
-The 2015 release of her debut EP, Despertar, catapulted her from obscure indie to “Latin Alternative’s “New Leading Lady” as proclaimed by respected Southern California publication, OC Weekly.
+De’Anza’s emergence in the industry was quickly met with critical praise.
+The 2015 release of her debut, Despertar, catapulted her from obscure indie to “Latin Alternative’s New Leading Lady” as proclaimed by respected Southern California publication, OC Weekly.

-With features from CNN, to ABC’s Vista L.A., to popular radio outlets such as NPR, De’Anza turned heads converted fans nationally and internationally.
+With features from cable news network, CNN, to ABC’s Vista L.A., to popular radio outlets like NPR, De’Anza has been turning heads converting fans nationally and internationally.
 Felix Contreras of NPR’s Alt.Latino describes her music as, “powerful writing and a clever mixture of contemporary and traditional Mexican music.”

 Performing acoustic selections off Despertar, De’Anza made her national television debut in January 2015 on the LATV Network show, “Rockamole.”
 Joel Moya of Remezcla.com writes, “Despertar” is the first single and a hypnotic and catchy tune, thanks to a few plucks and strokes on a vihuela, some beats and, yes, that magical voice.”

 Popular Los Angeles publication LA Weekly writes, “De’Anza herself is a force of nature behind the microphone… She expertly worked the crowd with winky banter, flipping between Spanish and English without batting an eye.”
-The weekly goes on to describe De’Anza as “a confident figure on stage—and her music reflects that assuredness, borrowing from traditional mariachi, layered with a generous helping of smoky vocals and distinctly contemporary beats.”
+The weekly goes on to describe De’Anza as “a confident figure on stage—and her music reflects that assuredness, borrowing from traditional mariachi layered with a generous helping of smoky vocals and distinctly contemporary beats.”